RattyBiscuit/kindle-clippings/summaries/Heiser - Supernatural/clippings.md

 *Page 83 (Location 1111-1114)*

 > Intelligent evil-Satan, demons, the lesser gods who rule the nations-do not know everything.
 They do not have the mind of God, nor can they penetrate it.
 We tend to presume that because they are supernatural they are all-knowing.
 Not true.
 There is only one omniscient being-God.
 And he happens to be on our side.

+---

+*Page 93 (Location 1242-1246)*

+> Our task is to imitate Jesus.
+We can, like him, care for both body and soul of our fellow imagers, leading them to faith in the King and strengthening their resolve to be loyal to him.
+It doesn't necessarily take supernatural power to "bind up the brokenhearted" and "proclaim liberty to the captives" in the steps of the messiah (Isa.
+61:1), but these are supernatural acts at the core.
+They demand resistance to darkness and strategic vision.
+No act of kindness will fail to be used by the Spirit to direct someone's heart.
+No articulation of the gospel will be fruitless.

+---

+*Page 93 (Location 1249-1252)*

+> We are "already but not yet" co-rulers with him (Col. 3:1; 2 Tim.
+2:12; Rev. 2:26; 3:21).
+The gates of hell will not withstand the progression and completion of the Church as God's kingdom on earth.
+The decision to participate in the great reversal is ours.

+---

+*Page 96 (Location 1284-1288)*

+> Because everywhere else that description occurs in the Old Testament, it was used only of God himself (Isa.
+19:1; Deut.
+33:26; Ps.
+68:32-33; Ps.
+104:1-4).
+But in Daniel 7, God was already in the scene as the Ancient of Days.
+It's as if, in his vision, Daniel sees a "second God" who is also a man-something like the way Christians believe in God as more than one person.

+---

+*Page 97 (Location 1304-1305)*

+> Psalm 22, well-known for how it describes the physical effects of crucifixion through the words of David, gives us a glimpse of horrors unseen at the cross.

+---

+*Page 100 (Location 1361-1367)*

+> Satan was expelled from God's presence when the kingdom began on earth (Luke 10:18).
+God would have no more of his accusations against believers.
+He had no more right to our souls.
+Why, then, do we live as though he does?
+Salvation is not gained by moral perfection.
+It is a gift that comes by grace, through faith (Eph.
+2:8-9).
+That in turn means salvation cannot be lost by moral imperfection.
+What is not at all gained by performance cannot be lost by poor performance.
+Salvation is about believing loyalty-trusting what Jesus did to defeat Satan's claim and turning from all other gods and the belief systems of which they are a part.

+---

+*Page 107 (Location 1456-1459)*

+> If we are instruments of God in the same way Paul was an instrument of God, then why was he so much more influential and effective?
+One difference is that Paul understood what his life was about.
+He believed the powers that had dominion over the earth were real-and that the power behind and within him was greater.

+---

+*Page 107 (Location 1463-1465)*

+> do.
+If we want God only so he will come to us to meet our needs, then we're more like the people at Babel than we are like Jesus, the Twelve, and Paul.

+---

+*Page 108 (Location 1472-1475)*

+> What if, each day, our lives were organized around our knowledge of our status as part of God's family, tasked with delivering siblings from darkness?
+What if we lived intentionally, knowing that each decision we make and each word we speak isn't randomly purposeless?
+What if, instead, we believed unseen intelligences all around us use our decisions, our actions, our words to influence other people-for good or evil-whether or not we see or know them?

+---

+*Page 108 (Location 1476-1477)*

+> We cannot see the supernatural world-nor can we see the microscopic world-but we're inextricably part of both.

+---

+*Page 109 (Location 1480-1481)*

+> They believed the spiritual conflict was real and that, ultimately, they couldn't lose.
+We're living proof that they didn't.

+---

+*Page 115 (Location 1569-1572)*

+> That's what Peter is getting at in 1 Peter 3.
+In essence, baptism was a loyalty oath and a message to the demonic powers (as well as any people present) of just whose side you were on in the spiritual war.
+Ancient Christians understood this better than we do today.
+Early church baptismal rites included a renunciation of Satan and his angels because of this passage.

+---

+*Page 117 (Location 1588-1592)*

+> A third implication of what we've discussed in this chapter is that the powers of darkness know whose side we are on by our behavior.
+They are not stupid.
+They see our loyalty to God, and they see us act on our decisions to follow Jesus through things like baptism and resistance to sin.
+But they also see us when we act disloyally to God, and they understand what vulnerability that introduces into our lives.
+Whether or not we believe it, we are being watched-by both sides of the spiritual war.

+---

+*Page 119 (Location 1625-1627)*

+> Israelites referred to the people of the disinherited nations by many terms.
+There were geographical or ethnic labels (e.g., Egyptians, Moabites, Amalekites), but the comprehensive description in New Testament times was Gentile, a label that comes from the Latin word for "nations" (gens).
+If you aren't Jewish, you're a Gentile.